You’ve probably seen the Gladiator Garage storage system display at your local Lowe’s or Home Depot dozens of times.

 The GearTrack rails have grey plastic endcaps to finish off the look.
 Although you won’t be able to use the endcaps if you’re mounting a cabinet on the track and pushing it right up to the edge of the track.

-All of my exposed GearTrack edges have the endcaps and I really like them.
+All of my exposed GearTrack edges have endcaps, and I really like them.
+They give a more finished look to my setup.

-I opted not to use them on my garage, but you may like the look.
+I opted not to use them in my garage, but you may like the look.

-What’s even better is the more that I look and test other products for reviews on this site, the more I think I made the right choice!
+I’ve put a lot of thought and research into choosing a garage organization system, and I’m thrilled with the Gladiator wall system.
+The more I look at and test other products for reviews on this site, the more I know I made the right choice!

-They’re functional and really durable which I love.
-My garage is a working garage, not a showpiece.
-I need a wall storage system that can take a beating and still keep looking great.
+My garage is a working garage, not a showpiece, and I need a storage solution that can take a beating and keep looking great.

-With only a couple of exceptions, they feel sturdy and lock in place really well.
-I mentioned a couple of sore spots earlier that I thought weren’t up to standards, but they’re the exception rather than the rule.
+With only a couple of exceptions, the accessories are top-notch.
+There were a few sore spots earlier that weren’t up to standards, but they’re the exception rather than the rule.

 My only gripe is that I wish Gladiator had more options for sports storage.
-They have some fishing pole hooks and ball bins, but that’s it.
-I feel that’s a bit of a missed opportunity that I hope they correct.
+They have fishing pole hooks, a mesh basket, and a golf caddy, but that’s it.
+That’s a bit of a missed opportunity that I hope they correct.

 In conclusion, I highly recommend Gladiator GearTrack and

-For those of you trying to decide between the Gladiator GearTrack and Rubbermaid FastTrack, I put together a handy article comparing the two.
+If you’re trying to decide between the Gladiator GearTrack and Rubbermaid FastTrack, I put together a handy article comparing the two wall systems.

-Check out the entire Gladiator lineup at your local big-box hardware store or on Amazon.com.
+Check out the entire Gladiator wall system lineup on Amazon.com.